JustinasBliujus/learning_react/README.md

 - **`main` branch** — initial setup and shared configuration.
 - **Other branches** — each branch contains a standalone React project or learning exercise.

+- React-tutorial - following a tutorial for a chat bot project.
+- to_do_list - personal project to apply the knowdledge earnt

 ## Goals
 - Build a solid understanding of React fundamentals.
 - Learn best practices for structuring and styling React applications.